sjcobb2022/adapter/README.md

 }
 ```

-An adapter is generic ovpub trait Adapter<'a, Input, Output, Identifier, Error> {
-    fn call(&'a mut self, identifier: Identifier, input: Input) -> Result<Output, Error>;
-}er the input, output, identifier and error that is uses.
+An adapter is generic over the input, output, identifier and error that is uses.
 It takes in an identifier and an input, and returns a result with the output or an error.
 By being generic, we can require stricter traits be applied to our inputs and outputs.